Starbucks sees 47% drop in second-quarter earnings on coronavirus hit

-(Reuters) - Starbucks Corp (SBUX.O) on Wednesday forecast a 47% drop in second-quarter earnings, scrapped its full-year forecast and warned that the financial hit from the coronavirus pandemic would extend into the final quarter of 2020.
+(Reuters) - Starbucks Corp (SBUX.O) on Wednesday forecast a 47% drop in second-quarter earnings, scrapped its full-year forecast and warned that the financial hit from the coronavirus pandemic would extend into the final quarter of the fiscal year 2020.

 The company also said it would temporarily suspend its share buyback program and take steps to cut costs, but would maintain its quarterly dividend.